Zamiell/isaac-faq/README.md

 ## I enabled a mod and now my game is crashing.
 How can I fix this?

 You can try looking through the log.txt file to see if anything interesting is there.
-However, in the vast majority of cases, mods crashing will not output anything helpful to the log.
-Instead, simply disable your mods one by one until you find the exact mod that is causing the crash.
+However, in the vast majority of cases, the log will not show any helpful information when the game crashes.

+Instead, you can find the problem by simply disabling your mods one by one until you find the exact mod that is causing the crash.
+Then, you can report it to the developer of the mod.

 <br />